September 26, 2024

 1. Get the foundations right

-In my 15 years of experience of working in the People and Culture space, there’s one lesson that really stands out — you can’t have a great culture without operational excellence.
-If you’re constantly firefighting, if your ways of working are clunky, if people don’t have what they need, when they need it… you just won’t ever create the space for people to develop the human-to-human connection and relationships that characterise a great culture.
+In my 15 years of experience working in the People and Culture space, there’s one lesson that really stands out — you can’t have a great culture without operational excellence.
+If you’re constantly firefighting, if your ways of working are clunky, if people don’t have what they need when they need it… you just won’t ever create the space for people to develop the human-to-human connection and relationships that characterise a great culture.

 2. Be brave enough to be different